Paul Walker

 Biography

-Walker died on November 30, 2013, at the age of 40 as a passenger in a single-car crash alongside friend and driver Roger Rodas.
-Walker was working on three films at the time of his death which were released posthumously: Hours (2013), Brick Mansions (2014), and Furious 7 (2015).
-The Wiz Khalifa song "See You Again", featuring Charlie Puth, was commissioned for the Furious 7 soundtrack as a tribute to Walker.
-It was nominated for the Golden Globe for Best Original Song in 2015 and was the number-one song in the United States for 12 weeks.[8]
+Walker died in a single-vehicle collision on November 30, 2013, alongside friend Roger Rodas.
+Three films that he was involved in at the time were released posthumously: Hours (2013), Brick Mansions (2014) and Furious 7 (2015).
+The song "See You Again" by Wiz Khalifa, which appeared on the Furious 7 soundtrack, is a tribute to Walker.
+The song was nominated for the Golden Globe Awards for Best Original Song at the 73rd Golden Globe Awards.

-Walker was born in Glendale, California, and was the son of Cheryl (née Crabtree), a fashion model, and Paul William Walker III, a sewer contractor and boxer who was a two-time Golden Gloves champion.[9][10][11]
-Paul's paternal grandfather had a boxing career as "'Irish' Billy Walker".
-Paul's ancestry was mostly English, with some German, Swiss, and Irish.[12]
-One of his grandfathers raced factory cars for Ford in the 1960s.[9]
-The oldest of five siblings, Walker was raised primarily in the Sunland community of Los Angeles and attended high school in the San Fernando Valley, graduating from Sun Valley's Village Christian School in 1991.[13][14]
-He was raised as a member of The Church of Jesus Christ of Latter-day Saints.[10]
-After high school, Walker attended several community colleges in Southern California, majoring in marine biology.[15]
+Walker was born in Glendale, California, and was the son of Cheryl (née Crabtree), a fashion model, and Paul William Walker III, a sewer contractor and a fighter who was a two-time Golden Gloves champion.
+Paul’s paternal grandfather had a boxing career as “'Irish' Billie Walker”.
+Paul's ancestry was mostly English, with some German, Swiss, and Irish.
+One of his grandfathers raced factory cars for Ford in the 1960s.
+The oldest of five siblings, Walker was raised primarily in the Sunland community of Los Angeles and attended high school in the San Fernando Valley, graduating from Sun Valley's Village Christian School in 1991.
+He was raised as a member of The Church of Jesus Christ of Latter-day Saints.
+After high school, Walker attended several community colleges in Southern California, majoring in Marine Biology.

 Career

 In 2001, Walker's breakthrough role arrived when he starred opposite actor Vin Diesel in the successful action film The Fast and the Furious, the first film in the franchise.
 The film established Walker as a notable film star and leading man and led to his reprise of the role in the 2003 sequel 2 Fast 2 Furious.
-He continued his career with leading roles in films such as Joy Ride (2001), Timeline (2003), and Into the Blue (2005).
-He had a supporting role in Clint Eastwood's adaptation of Flags of Our Fathers (2006).
+He continued his career with leading roles in films such as Joy Ride (2001), Into the Blue (2005), and Timeline (2003); he had a supporting role in Clint Eastwood's adaptation of Flags of Our Fathers (2006).

 Walker then starred in the crime thriller Running Scared and Walt Disney Pictures' Eight Below, both released in 2006.
 Eight Below garnered critical-acclaim and opened in first place at the box office, grossing over US$20 million during its first weekend.[17]
 During the filming of Running Scared, director Wayne Kramer stated that " is that guy on some level"[18] when comparing Walker with his character in the movie, Joey Gazelle.
 Kramer continued on to say that he "loved working with because as a director he's completely supportive of my vision of what the film is.
 And even better, he's completely game for it."[18]